brandonchacon/TimberlineCS/AdvCSAssignments/Projects/Project1/README.md

 Once you are done, launch your site (More on this later)

+#### AP Principles Only

+- Create an account at http://awardspace.com (DO NOT use  your school email)
+- Register for a free domain
+- Upload all your website files to your main website directory

 ### Make your site scalable (Experts only)

 Your site should scale to different browsers other than your computer.
 Your site should also scale to tablets, phones, etc.